SSL installation on Google App Engine has never been easier

 - The next step is to add your app as a service in Google Apps.
 Go to More Controls > App Engine Apps > Add Service.
 Now, add your application ID and click Add it now.

 - Now, you must connect the app with Google Apps and map it to a subdomain.
-You should see a URL App-ID.appspot.com
+You should see the URL App-ID.appspot.com

 - Now you should enter the subdomains